DrRoad/ellisp.github.io/elections/elections.md

 <img src='/img/gam-final-chances-bar.svg' width='100%'>

-This page provides experimental probabilistic predictions for the 2017 New Zealand General Election.
+This page provides probabilistic predictions for the 2017 New Zealand General Election from my currently preferred approach, "Model A".
 It draws on multiple opinion polls, but goes a step beyond a straightforward poll aggregator in that the estimated voting intention from successive polls is used to forecast the chances of each party to actually win seats on election day, taking into account uncertainty.
 Polling results are also adjusted to take into account different polling firms' past performance in predicting different parties' results.

 This page will be updated periodically as more data become available, or as I change my ideas about modelling strategy.

 - All material changes are described in [this changelog](/elections/changelog.html).
 - Source code for the analysis, including all committed changes, is [available in the nz-election-forecast repository on GitHub](https://github.com/ellisp/nz-election-forecast/)
 - Source code for the write up, including all committed changes, is [available in my blog repository on GitHub](https://github.com/ellisp/ellisp.github.io/tree/source/elections)
+- An alternative approach using state space modelling is available as [Model B](/elections/state-space.html).

-The scenarios outlined above are defined as:
+The scenarios outlined in the graphic are defined as:

 - *"National led coalition similar to 2014"* - Under this outcome, the National, M&#257;ori, ACT and United Future parties between them would have a majority of seats in Parliament (as per the post-2014 government); but National do not have enough to govern by themselves.
 This scenario does not distinguish between the many possible subsets of this outcome (eg many of these simulated results involve one of the coalition partners not being essential to form a government).
 - *"NZ First needed to make government"* - In this scenario, neither the National/M&#257;ori/ACT/United Future nor the Labour/Green combination would have a majority of seats, but one or (more frequently) either of them could form a majority with support from New Zealand First.
 Note that this includes some scenarios where Labour + Greens + New Zealand First seats exactly tie with National + M&#257;ori + ACT + United Future.